iotaledger/identity.rs/documentation/docs/libraries/rust/cheat_sheet.md

 - update
 - resolve
 - remove
+- reference
 ---

 ## Import the Library

-To include IOTA Identity in your project add it as a dependency in your Cargo.toml.
+To include IOTA Identity in your project, add it as a dependency in your Cargo.toml.

 ### Latest Stable Release